Electrostatic Air Filter

 If during operation of the Electrostatic Air Filter unit, all three red LED lights are flashing continuously, then the filter should be shut down and give us a call to come out and inspect the unit as a qualified service technician is required fore service.

-A product brochure about the Trane Clean Effects Electrostatic Whole House Air Filtration System is also available for download.
+Additional information about the Trane Clean Effects Electrostatic Whole House Air Filtration System can be found on the Trane website.

 For a list of HVAC maintenance items that homeowners can perform to help ensure their systems operate well, refer to this blog.